Independent Viking specialist, not a dealer. No dealer markup, straight diagnosis, and a written quote before we start.

 The pro oven door is heavy, and the hinges and door springs take the abuse.
 A door that drops open, will not latch square, or leaks heat past the gasket usually has a worn hinge or a stretched spring, which also throws off the oven temperature because the seal is gone.
 We rebuild the hinge assembly and reset the door so it seals flat.

 On the built-in refrigeration side, Viking columns and built-in units fail the way built-ins do: sealed-system and compressor faults, evaporator fan motors, and control boards.
 The sealed system is EPA-regulated, and we do that work licensed under CSLB #1136642, not guessed at.
 We diagnose the system before we open it and give you the straight repair-or-replace call on an older box.
+Sealed-system rebuilds on Viking built-in refrigeration are backed by a 2-year warranty.

 Viking parts are well supported across both the legacy and current platforms.
 We service the brand as an independent shop, carry the common ignition and oven parts, and quote everything before we start.
 The $75 diagnostic is waived when you book the repair.